macnick/mapply/README.md

 ## Improvements

 1. Workout data is saved to localStorage.
 The data is converted to JSON and as a result, the classes and all inheritance are destroyed.
 Fixed this by recreating the objects while loading them from the localStorage.
+2. By clicking the trash icon next to a workout you can delete it.
+It is removed from the list and the localStorage.

 ## What is next

 1. Add an option to change the layer of the map
 2. Ability to delete all workouts
-3. Ability to delete a workout
+3. Remove the marker when deleting a workout
 4. Ability to edit a workout
 5. Ability to sort workouts bu dist/dur or speed
 6. Create better error messages for form validation